Ennar1991/ZydDash/BLE_Telemetry.md

 #### Special commands/Upgrade mode

-Sending a special control request configures the display into "UF" mode, usually only seen when updating the firmware.
+Sending a magic control request configures the display into "UF" mode, usually only seen when updating the firmware.
 This also happens with the Uniscooter app when changing the parameters for acceleration and brake response:

 `a5 00 ff 00 00 00 00 5a`